Bylaws of the Ohio Genealogical SocietyARTICLE I - NAME

 10.2 The President shall be an ex officio member of all committees except the Nomination and Election Committee.

-10.3 Additional members of all committees except the Nomination and Election Committee and the Fellows and Awards Committee shall be selected by the Board chairs.
+10.3 Additional members of all committees except the Nomination and Election Committee and the Fellows and Awards Committee shall be selected by the Committee chairs.

 ARTICLE XI - CHAPTERS, SPECIAL INTEREST GROUPS AND AFFILIATED ORGANIZATIONS